The Retirement Plan for Everyone

-For those who are participants in an employer sponsored retirement plan, Traditional IRA deductibility is gradually phased out above these income levels.
+For those who are participants in an employer sponsored retirement plan, Traditional IRA deductibility is gradually phased out above certain income levels.
 Contributions can still be made on a nondeductible basis.

 Yes!
 There are significant benefits to making Traditional IRA contributions, even if they are not tax-deductible.